1. Prepare Visual Aids in Advance

 2. Keep Visual Aids Simple

 In order to keep things clear and understandable, it is best to include in your visual aid only what is necessary to get the message across.
 It is meant to be a visual aid, not a visual distraction or cause of confusion.

 3. Make Sure Visual Aids are Large Enough

 Keep in mind where you will be presenting so that you make sure the text is big enough to read!

 4. Use Fonts That are Easy to Read

 Hopefully this one goes without saying: if it is hard to read, it does neither you nor the audience any good.
 It is best to aim for clarity.

 This is simply a main cause of distraction and will give rise to your audience reading instead of listening.
-If you must pass out a pamphlet or information of some sort it is best to wait until the end of your speech.
+If you must pass out a pamphlet or information of some sort,

 This prevents your audience from focusing on the visual aid even though you've moved on in your speech.

-It is already to glance at it periodically, this encourages your audience to look at it as well as they will follow your gaze as well as give you a chance to refresh your memory.
-Though it is important to keep the audience as your focus.
-This gives them more cause to keep paying attention to your explanation of the visual aid and also allows for you to gauge how the aid is coming across.
+It is alright to glance at it periodically, this encourages your audience to look at it as well.
+Your audience will follow your gaze and this gives you a chance to refresh your memory, though it is important to keep the audience as your focus.
+This gives them more cause to keep paying attention to your explanation of the visual aid and also allows you to gauge how the aid is coming across.